MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 ### 7.3.16.
 Type FaultManagementReportEventPayload

-**Description:** The identifier of the Fault Management Report being the subject of this event.
+**Description:** A reference to the Fault Management Report that is the  source of the notification.
 <table id="T_FaultManagementReportEventPayload">
     <thead style="font-weight:bold;">
         <tr>